cipauline/spacexAPI_data_fetching/README.md

 5. Creating an Airflow dag with extracting data from spaceX API, transforming it with pandas and loading the data into a postgres database

-7. Restarting docker containers and starting a dag
+7. Restarting docker containers and running a dag in Airflow

+8. Visualizing data in Tableau

 ## How to run a project